SkyBlueRW/SkyBlueRW.github.io/_posts/2023-04-01-pyramid-optimization.md

 Without additional constraints, MSRP will consider our inputs as truth without any uncertainty and attempt to arbitrage with small differences within them, often unrealistically.
 For instance, if we estimate two securities with expected return of 10.5% and 10.7%, respectively, we do not want to place a heavy bet based on such a small difference.
 However, MSRP may view this as a serious arbitrage opportunity in case of high correlation.
 Such kind of unreasonable bets can result in a highly concentrated and unrealistic portfolio, which performs badly out of sample.

+The sad fact remains that under quite some scenarios our estimations do not dominant a naive assertion like "all security share the same expected return", "all asset classes share similar sharpe ratios"...

 ### Risk centric Portfolio Construction <a name="risk"></a>

+That is when risk-centric portfolio can come into play.
 Risk-centric portfolio construction methods can help to address scenarios where reliable estimation is not available for certain inputs.
 Although these methods represent a compromise in the absence of reliable estimations, portfolios generated using them can be robust and perform comparably well to the true mean variance efficient portfolio in certain market scenarios (as suggested by their marginal conditions).

 With no requirement for full knowledge on return and risk, these portfolio construction methods provide a conservative alternative with a solid bottom line and some upside potential for investors.